-Removing an area of cancer from the breast is called wide local excision or lumpectomy.
+Removing an area of cancer from the breast is called wide local excision or lumpectomy or breast conserving surgery.
 The surgeon removes the area of cancer and some of the surrounding breast tissue.
 They leave behind as much normal breast tissue as possible.
-This type of operation is also called breast conserving surgery.

 Your surgeon may recommend this operation if the cancer is:

 - in a suitable position in your breast

 - only in one area of your breast

 You usually have radiotherapy after this surgery.
 This is to destroy any cancer cells that may still be in the breast.

 During the operation, the surgeon removes the cancer and a border of normal breast tissue all around it.
 They might also remove some or all of the lymph nodes in your armpit (axilla).
 They send these to the laboratory.